cran/RStata/README.md

 - in Linux it searches for the 4 (cli) Stata binaries (`stata-mp`, `stata-se`, `stata`, `stata-sm`) in the search path and prompt a menu to choose one;
-- in Windows does a `file.choose` and a bit of manipulation to obtain a valid Windows path (no `.exe` extension).
+- in Windows does a `file.choose` (and a bit of manipulation, in Windows, to obtain a valid path).
+- other system are not handled by `chooseStataBin` (mainly because of my ignorance regarding both the system itself and Stata installation on it, but contributions are welcome).

+  **Mac users** are a notable group: at this stage they should set the path for the *command line* executable (not the GUI app).
+Eg for a Stata13 SE installation in El Capitain (with default options) the path is `'/Applications/Stata/StataSE.app/Contents/MacOS/stata-se'`.
+In other cases (Stata licenses, installation path and so on) the path could be slightly different (BTW, i've found the path 'exploring' the filesystem with a terminal, not the graphics explorer since it 'stops' at 'StataSE.app').

 `chooseStataBin` set up `RStata.StataPath` accordingly to user advice and return the path; but you may consider to put the path returned in